RoadPilotAI/cads/standard/questionnaire.md

 - Confirm the worker's identity and locate or create their Worker Record
 - Confirm the test type (baseline, periodic, exit, or retest)
-- Check whether the worker has pre-completed Sections B–E via the Worker PWA
+- Check whether the worker has pre-completed Sections B–E via the CADS Worker
 - If no pre-completion: administer the full questionnaire verbally or allow the worker to self-complete
 - All questions must be answered before proceeding to otoscopy and audiometric testing
 - Record answers directly into the CADS system; do not rely on paper transcription